 Price: Free or $2.99 per month

-AirDroid is one of the more powerful ways to control Android from a PC, and it combines a number of features from the other apps on this list.
+AirDroid is one of the more powerful ways to control Android from a PC, and it combines several features from the other apps on this list.
 You can manage your messages and notifications or go in-depth and mirror your screen and mouse.
 Not all of the mirroring features are quite as smooth as some other options, but they’ll do in a pinch.

 Price: Free or $10 per year / $40 lifetime

 Vysor is a bit simpler than AirDroid in that it places most of its emphasis on screen mirroring.
-It’s a great option if you’re a developer looking to test your app while you develop it or you just want to tinker with the perfect home screen setup.
+It’s a great option if you’re a developer looking to test your app while developing it, or you just want to tinker with the perfect home screen setup.
 If Vysor is your chosen way to control your Android from PC, you can choose between speed and performance depending on your needs.

 This is one of the few free programs on the list, and Windows or macOS users can download ready-made options straight from GitHub.